irubey/Prototype-Climbing-Analytics-App/README.md

 - 📊 Deep-dive performance metrics and style analysis
 - 🔄 Real-time data updates and verification system

-## Introduction

-SendSage is your personal climbing analytics dashboard, designed to help athletes easily convert their Mountain Project Ticklist data into meaningful insights.
-The platform analyzes key performance metrics and provides comprehensive information such as total vertical distance climbed and location-based visualizations.
-Through engaging and interactive visualizations, SendSage helps athletes better understand their climbing performance and track their progression.

 ## Features

 ### Dashboard Overview